 Nachural have now branched into the world of publishing with the launch of their magazine – The Business Influencer which will also be supported by a podcast and you tube channel.

-Hilary is an experienced Chairman, NED, and Trustee in the Third Sector.
+Hilary is an experienced Chair, NED, and Trustee in the Third Sector.

 Starting her career in advertising and marketing, she then had a 25 year career in Executive Search, as Vice-President in global firms including Korn Ferry, and A T Kearney Executive Search.
 She worked at Board level, in recruitment, talent management, and Board/Leadership Assessment.
 Following a secondment to the Cabinet Office, she transitioned into a portfolio of roles.

-She is currently Chair of King’s College Hospital Charity, a Trustee of Leonard Cheshire, Deputy Chairman of the International Advisory Board at Cranfield School of Management, and an Associate of Step on Board.
+She is currently Chair of King’s College Hospital Charity, a Trustee of Leonard Cheshire, Deputy Chair of the International Advisory Board at Cranfield School of Management, and an Associate of Step on Board.

 She has spoken at conferences on women on Boards, been profiled in newspaper articles, books, and BusinessWeek International (appearing on the front cover).
 She has served as a main board Director at the Institute of Directors, chaired the Association of MBAs and City Women’s Network, and been on the boards of International Women’s Forum London, and the Cranfield Trust.
 She was also the final judge for the Woman in the City award.